kyclark/gitbook-metagenomics/sequence_similarity.md

 # Non-sequence data

 You can use k-mers to determine the similarity of non-sequence data.
 This program will process all the given files in a pair-wise, all-versus-all fashion to determine if any two files are more similar than the overall similarity of all the files as figured with two-sided Student's t-test.
-Notice that I can use Unicode characters like "μ" (mu) and "x̄" (bar-X) as variable names:
+Notice that I can use Unicode characters like "μ" (mu) as variable names:

 ```
+$ cat -n kmer-counter.pl6
      1	#!/usr/bin/env perl6
      2
      3	subset PosInt of Int where * > 0;